velitasali/notes/_posts/2020-10-13-corpus-linguistics-week-2.md

 With corpus linguistics, one can understand how a language is used in specific time-period, place and with how much frequency.

-Corpus linguistics can also tell us which words are most often with a specific word, called **collocation** and the syntax used with it, called **colligation**.
+Corpus linguistics can also tell us which words are most often used with a specific word, called **collocation** and the syntax used with it, called **colligation**.

 We will study **lexico-grammar** in the upcoming classes.